kadeska/GameCollection/README.md

 * use "std::string_view" instead of "std::string" when read only access is wanted.
 Make sure to '#include <string_view>'

-* default parameters can be used for function parameters whose value can be "optionally changed"
+* default parameters can be used for function parameters whose value can be "optionally changed" example, 'int Foo(int x, int y = 1)'